ping/instant-kodi-repo/README.md

 1. Take the encryption label from the previous step and set it in the file ``.travis.yml``.
 Take this chance to also set your email address in ``.travis.yml``

-1. Add your plugin folders into the ``src/`` folder so that it looks like
+1. Add your addon source code folders into the ``src/`` folder so that it looks like
     ```
     - src/
-        - your.plugin.folder.one/
+        - your.addon.folder.one/
-        - your.plugin.folder.two/
+        - your.addon.folder.two/
     ```

 1. Git add your changes and new files and push it to your repo.